 The Office of Global Services (OGS) at Georgetown provides valuable services for international students.
 All international students are assigned an advisor who will assist them with all required paperwork and any other concerns.
 OGS offers international students academic resources, housing guides, information on cell phones and other essentials in the United States, international student groups, legal information, banking information, and visa information.

-SSP merit aid is available to international students.
+International students are eligible for merit-based funding, as long as they complete their application by the Priority Deadline.
 SSP does not offer stipends or funds to cover travel or living expenses, books, or health insurance.
-See our Financial Aid page for more information about aid offered by SSP as well as information about outside funding for international students.
+See our Financial Aid page for more information about aid offered by SSP, as well as information about outside funding opportunities.

 Careers for International Students and Alumni

 SSP’s international graduates go on to pursue security careers in a variety of sectors.
-While the opportunities available to international students are often different than those available to U.S. citizens, our international students are generally able to find positions in their field both during and after their time as SSP, just as our U.S.-citizen students are.
+While the opportunities available to international students often vary to those available to U.S. citizens, our international students are generally able to find positions in their field both during and after their time at SSP.

 SSP strives to support our international students in every way possible.
 We host events specifically for international students to learn more about their options, connect with other students, and provide feedback to the SSP administration.
 Our academic advisors are also well-versed in the requirements for international students and can give current students guidance on what employment can look like during and after the program.